 Metal roofs offer a ton of advantages.
 In sunny climates like San Diego, exposure to UV light can greatly reduce the lifespan of asphalt shingles.
-A metal roof is more resilient, and it is much better at absorbing the extra heat, which should help your house stay cool.
-Termites are much less inviting to rot, mildew, and termite infestations.
+As compared to an asphalt roof, a metal roof is more resilient, and it is much better at absorbing the extra heat, which should help your house stay cool.
+Termites are much less inviting to rot, mildew, and infestations.
 They can also protect your home from spreading fires.

 Though they are more expensive initially, they have a much longer lifespan than a traditional shingle roof.
 Add that to their durability, and you won’t have to spend nearly as much money on repairs.
-In many instances, metal can last for the remainder of your home’s life.
-So, how to install metal roofing over shingles?
+In many instances, a metal roofing system can last for the remainder of your home’s life.
+So, how to go about installing a metal roof over shingles?

-Because they are so lightweight, they can easily be installed over old shingles.
+Because they are so lightweight, metal roofing material can easily be installed over old shingles.
 This can greatly reduce the time, labor, and overall cost of installation, as well as provide better insulation for your home.
-Take a look at the average metal roof cost versus just having shingles.
+Take a look at our analysis on how much is a metal roof and why it’s better than a shingled roof.
 It can also help dampen the noise of rain on your new metal roof.

-So where do you get started, and what does the process look like?
+So where do you get started, who do you call for San Diego roofing inquiries, and what does the process look like?

 Hire a Roof Inspector First

-It’s crucial to have your roof inspected by a professional before you install metal roofing over existing shingles.
-Unless you purchased your home, you might not know whether or not there are already multiple layers of shingles.
+It’s crucial to have your roof inspected by a professional before you consider installing metal roof over shingles.
+Unless you purchased your home, you might not know whether or not there are already multiple layers of existing shingles.

-Even the handiest of homeowners shouldn’t rely on their own skills to install a metal roof.
+Even the handiest of homeowners shouldn’t rely on their own skills to install a residential roofing system made from metal.
 If you install your metal roof over a leaky or buckling roof, it will lead to an expensive repair job.
 A professional can prevent you from making costly or dangerous mistakes.

-Metal roofing is much more difficult to install than asphalt shingles.
+Metal roofing is much more difficult to install than a variety of asphalt roof shingle styles.
 If you don’t know how to cut metal roofing panels, you can warp them or damage the protective coating that prevents rust.
 You will also need to invest in some specialty tools to help you get the job done.